Home

 Medical Applications

-XR medical training app and extensions to the FDA-cleared AR-guided surgical platform, enhanced with remote collaboration and cross-layer performance signaling.
+An XR medical training application and extensions to the FDA-cleared MediView AR-guided surgical platform to enable remote XR collaboration and leverage low latency communication capabilities.

 XR Runtime

-An OpenXR runtime architecture that promotes application-runtime-network co-design by actively tolerating network latency, adapting demand to network conditions, and informing the network about heterogeneous requirements.
+An OpenXR runtime architecture that promotes application-runtime-network co-design by actively tolerating network latency with offloaded components, adapting demand to network conditions, and informing the network about heterogeneous requirements.

 Transport Protocol

-A latency-aware, multi-path protocol that optimizes fine-grained steering of individual packets onto multiple service types (5G URLLC, eMBB, WiFi 7).
+A latency-aware multipath protocol that optimizes fine-grained steering of individual packets onto multiple service types, including latency- and bandwidth-optimized wireless services.

 Wireless Service

-A Fine-Grained Dynamic Radio Resource Control solution that satisfies both low-latency (URLLC) and high-throughput (eMBB) demands in parallel, optimizing spectral efficiency.
+A fine-grained dynamic radio resource controller for 5G networks that satisfies both low-latency and high-throughput demands in parallel, optimizing spectral efficiency.

 Project Members